3 Bad Writing Habits Preventing You From Writing (And How to Break Them)

 Bonus (Bad) Writing Habits

-When you think about what it takes to be a successful writer, you might focus on technical writing elements—the ways good writers use commas, for instance, or adverbs, or paragraph breaks.
+When you think about what it takes to be a successful writer, you might focus on technical writing skills—the ways good writers use commas, for instance, or adverbs, or paragraph breaks.

 But here's the thing: mastering these technical aspects will make you a better writer—but only if you actually write.

-That’s why the most important habits, the ones I focused on the most in this article, are the ones focused on the lifestyle of successful writers.
+That's why the most important habits, the ones I focused on the most in this article, are the ones focused on the lifestyle of professional writers.
 Experienced writers make time to write, actually write during that time (whether they feel inspired or not!), and read a lot.

 Still want some technical writing tips?
 I get it.
 Here are some bad writing style habits, with articles that will help you break them: